rid-principles/bDudekCybersecurity.github.io/README.md

 Started the portfolio for my project using the portfolio from the beginning of the year and started on the overview of the project and the connection to a real world application to manage security through emails.
 (35 min)

+Wednesday, Dec.
+4th

+Worked on the portfolio and started